hankim813/koa-angular-lecture/koa/set-up-a-mongo-database.md

 ![Party](http://i.imgur.com/e1GzZ.gif)
 # Set Up Mongo Database

 Let's quickly set up a DB to save users!
+Mongo is a no-sql database that is super easy to use since you can basically dump anything into a database.
+I encourage you to learn more about it!

 ## Installation